-- 62. The CMEE Convenor will chair a meeting of experts convened during a CMEE, unless the CMEE Convenor, in consultation with the parties, considers it is unnecessary to do so. - 63.
-The role of the CMEE convenor in chairing a meeting of experts is to facilitate the expert witnesses to - a) discuss and attempt to reach agreement on their evidence in relation to an issue in dispute as it relates to their area of expertise; and - b) prepare a joint expert report. - 64.
-The CMEE Convenor will ensure that the expert witnesses understand - a) the duty of an expert witness to the Court; - b) the CMEE process; - c) the Court's expectations of an expert witness in their oral and written evidence; and - d) the Court's procedures for taking oral evidence from expert witnesses. - 65.
-In consultation with the expert witnesses, and subject to any directions by the Court, the CMEE Convenor may fix dates, times, and venues for meetings, including resumed or further meetings, and may provide reasonable access to Court facilities for the meetings. - 66.
-The CMEE Convenor must chair the meeting in a way that allows and encourages all participants to engage in a comprehensive and professional discussion of their evidence. - 67.
-The CMEE Convenor must not - a) give an expert witness legal advice on any matter; or - b) attempt to influence an expert witness to adopt or reject a particular opinion;
+- 56. The CMEE Convenor will chair a meeting of experts convened during a CMEE, unless the CMEE Convenor, in consultation with the parties, considers it is unnecessary to do so. - 57.
+The role of the CMEE convenor in chairing a meeting of experts is to facilitate the experts to - a) discuss and attempt to reach agreement on their evidence in relation to an issue in dispute as it relates to their area of expertise; and - b) prepare a joint report. - 58.
+The CMEE Convenor will ensure that the experts understand - a) the expert's duty to the Court; - b) the CMEE process; - c) the Court's expectations of an expert in their oral and written evidence; and - d) the Court's procedures for taking oral evidence from experts. - 59.
+In consultation with the experts, and subject to any directions by the Court, the CMEE Convenor may fix dates, times, and venues for meetings, including resumed or further meetings, and may provide reasonable access to Court facilities for the meetings.

-c) meet with any expert witness attending a meeting of experts unless all the experts attending that meeting participate.
+- 60. The CMEE Convenor must chair the meeting in a way that allows and encourages all participants to engage in a comprehensive and professional discussion of their evidence. - 61.
+The CMEE Convenor must not - a) give an expert witness legal advice on any matter; or - b) attempt to influence an expert witness to adopt or reject a particular opinion; - c) meet with any expert attending a meeting of experts unless all the experts attending that meeting participate.